ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/132283814-90139e7e-9942-4534-ad9e-0627b72b1fa8.png)

-If you have Visual Studio Code installed, you can change your default code editor to that by entering the following git command. <br>
+If you have Visual Studio Code installed, you can change your default code editor to that by entering the following git command: <br>
 <code>export GIT_EDITOR="code --wait --new-window" </code>

-or if you prefer to use notepad, you can instead enter
+or if you prefer to use notepad, you can instead enter:

 <code>export GIT_EDITOR="notepad"</code>